Arvin6/GMail_Assesment-10miles/Readme.md

 3) ```python action.py```
 4) Fill in the rules in rules.json file.
 5) Enter (y/n) for the prompt to sync mails (Enter "y" for the first run).
 This is required to populate the DB initially(2000 mails).

+# Other info
+1) Added a client_secret (from a testing account) for testing purposes.
+This will be removed in 3 days.